rockkid777/codecompass-dev/README.md

 ### Using the web db interface

 1. with `docker-compose up -d` the db_admin image started automatically and available on on http://localhost:8081
 2. login with custom options.
-Use pgsql, the default user and password is "pgsql".
+Use pgsql, the default user and password is "postgres".
 The host is 'db' (this is the hostname of the db container.
 Docker handles the host).

 ## Some useful tips